-Don’t be worried this spring if the actors onstage end their curtain call by speaking directly to you.
+Don’t be worried this fall if the actors onstage end their curtain call by speaking directly to you.
 It’s not audience participation—it’s Broadway Cares/Equity Fights AIDS’ bi-annual, red bucket fundraiser.

 Now a beloved tradition, its beginnings were deceptively simple: During Equity Fights AIDS’ appeals week in 1989, the cast of Off-Broadway’s Steel Magnolias decided to ask for donations directly from the stage.
 Housed in an Off-Broadway theatre free from the union regulations of larger Broadway houses, the concept proved to be remarkably popular—and effective.
 In ten days’ time, the company raised almost $8,000.